Villanova-AI/villanova_developers/docs/villanova10/docs/getting-started/ent-api.md

    - `serviceName`: The name of a microservice in the external bundle.
 If `service-name` is not set, `api add-ext` will initiate an interactive mode where the user can select from available bundles and microservices.

 - `api add-ext` requirements:
-   - Connection to an Entando instance
+   - Connection to an Villanova instance
    - The cluster contains the service specified in the API claim
    - The external service has already been deployed